CKs-Technology-News/PrivacyTools/README.md

 ## [Apple AirPlay](#apple-airplay)
-- [air-pi-play](https://github.com/rahul-thakoor/air-pi-play) – Turn a Raspberry Pi into an Airplay server using RPiPlay to enable screen mirroring on tvs, monitors and projectors.
+- [air-pi-play](https://github.com/rahul-thakoor/air-pi-play) – Turn a Raspberry Pi into an Airplay server using R-Pi-Play to enable screen mirroring on TVs, monitors and projectors.
 - [RPiPlay](https://github.com/FD-/RPiPlay) – An open-source AirPlay mirroring server for the Raspberry Pi.
 Supports iOS 9 and up.